 top of page

-Nostalgorithms is an autonomous lamp that reacts in unanticipated ways that users do not expect from modern smart electronics, such as avoiding to satisfy the user's needs.
+Nostalgorithms is an anthropomorphic lamp that reacts in non-compliant ways compared to modern, autonomous electronics, such as avoiding to satisfy the user's needs.

 Research